usgs-coupled/phreeqc3/README.Linux.txt

        A program for speciation, batch-reaction, one-dimensional
             transport, and inverse geochemical calculations

-This file describes the batch version of PHREEQC version 3 for Linux.
+This file describes batch versions of PHREEQC version 3 for Linux.
+The "Linux" versions (32- and 64-bit) contain an executable file compiled for Linux, whereas the "source" version has no executable file, but has the files necessary to configure and compile PHREEQC on any Unix operating system.

+Instructions for installing, executing, and testing on Windows operating systems are provided below.
+After installation, see the root or doc directory of the PHREEQC installation for summary information on PHREEQC in phreeqc.txt and the new features and bug fixes in RELEASE.TXT.

 No graphical user interface exits for Linux.
 (For Windows, a graphical user interface, PhreeqcI, is available at http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/index.html and a Notepad++ interface is available at http://www.hydrochemistry.eu/downl.html.)

-                  PHREEQC - Version @VERSION@  @VER_DATE@

-Instructions for installing, executing, and testing are provided below.
-After installation, see the phreeqc.txt file in the doc directory of the PHREEQC installation for summary information on PHREEQC and the RELEASE.TXT file for new features and bug fixes.

 	  TABLE OF CONTENTS

 	  A. Distribution files
 	  B. Documentation
+	  C. Linux versions (with executable)
+  		C.1.
+Extracting files
+  		C.2.
+Running
+  		C.2.
+Testing
+	  D. Source version (for Unix compilation)
-	  C. Extracting files
+	  	D.1.
+Extracting files
-	  D. Compiling and installing PHREEQC
-	  E. Running the batch program
-	  F. Testing and example problems
+	  	D.2.
+Compiling, testing, installing
+		D.3.
+Running
+	  E. Description of test cases
-	  G. Contacts
+	  F. Contacts

 A. Distribution files